Getting to Provincetown

 The tip of the Cape rewards planning

 Provincetown feels special partly because it is not the easiest place to reach casually.
-The long drive, ferry timing, and parking choices matter more here than they do in many beach towns, so arrival strategy shapes the whole stay.
+The long drive, ferry timing, and parking choices matter more here than they do in many beach towns, so arrival notes shapes the whole stay.

 Drive if the wider Cape matters